Phuket Property Management for Rental: Complete Guide for

 Annual furniture and appliance budget: Air conditioning units need servicing annually (฿2,000-3,000/unit) and replacement every 7-10 years (฿15,000-25,000/unit).
 Furniture degrades faster with rental use.
 Budget ฿30,000-100,000 every 5-7 years for a 1BR unit refresh.

-Red Flags When Evaluating a Property Management Company
+What Should You Know About Red Flags When Evaluating a Property Management Company?

 Red flag #1: No local office or walk-in address If the management company has no physical office in Phuket where you can meet in person, that’s a serious concern.
 You need someone who can send a maintenance person within hours, not someone managing remotely.